MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 ### Threat protection and cloud security posture management

 [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) provides a unified security-management platform segmented as a cloud security posture management (CSPM) and cloud workload protection platform (CWPP).
 To increase security on your hybrid landing zone it is important to protect the data and assets hosted in Azure and elsewhere, Microsoft Defender for Kubernetes extends these capabilities to Azure Arc-enabled Kubernetes.
-To heighten security on your hybrid landing zone consider the following:
+To heighten security on your hybrid landing zone, consider the following:

 - Use Azure Arc-enabled Kubernetes extension to onboard hybrid resources in Microsoft Defender for Cloud.
-- Implement an Azure Policy to make sure all resources are compliant and its security data is collected into the Log Analytics workspaces.
+- Implement an Azure Policy to make sure all resources are compliant, and its security data is collected into the Log Analytics workspaces.
 - Enable Microsoft Defender for all subscriptions and use Azure Policy to ensure compliance.
 - Use security information and event management integration with Microsoft Defender for Cloud and Azure Sentinel.